Solway Harvester: Media interest

 In addition to news items, the Solway Harvester has featured in the BBC documentary series Coast (series 5, episode 1, first broadcast in the UK on 25 July 2010).
 The role of Reverend Alex Currie, who became the spokesperson for the bereaved families, was featured in a BBC Radio 4 documentary "A Life Less Ordinary", first broadcast on 13 October 2012.

+Disposal

+Following the subsequent raising of the Solway Harvester, the vessel lay tied up at Douglas Harbour during a protracted and laborious legal wrangle.
+Finally in November 2013 work began on scrapping the vessel, with the work undertaken by the Laxey Towing Company.
+A somewhat fraught operation followed, however work was completed in January 2014, 14 years after the vessel foundered.